Operation Outside the Box: Pre-strike activity

-In 2001, the Mossad, Israel's external intelligence service, was profiling newly inducted Syrian President Bashar al-Assad.
+In 2001, Mossad, Israel's external intelligence service, was profiling newly inducted Syrian president Bashar al-Assad.
 Visits by North Korean dignitaries, which focused on advanced arms deliveries, were noticed.
 Aman, Israel's military intelligence department, suggested nuclear arms were being discussed, but the Mossad dismissed this theory.
 In spring 2004, U.S. intelligence reported multiple communications between Syria and North Korea, and traced the calls to a desert location called al-Kibar.
 Unit 8200, Israel's signals intelligence and codebreaking unit, added the location to its watch list.

 The Daily Telegraph, citing anonymous sources, reported that in December 2006, a top Syrian official (according to one article this was the head of the Atomic Energy Commission of Syria, Ibrahim Othman) arrived in London under a false name.
 The Mossad had detected a booking for the official in a London hotel, and dispatched at least ten undercover agents to London.
 The agents were split into three teams.
 One group was sent to Heathrow Airport to identify the official as he arrived, a second to book into his hotel, and a third to monitor his movements and visitors.
 Some of the operatives were from the Kidon Division, which specializes in assassinations, and the Neviot Division, which specializes in breaking into homes, embassies, and hotel rooms to install bugging devices.
 On the first day of his visit, he visited the Syrian embassy and then went shopping.
 Kidon operatives closely followed him, while Neviot operatives broke into his hotel room and found his laptop.
 A computer expert then installed software that allowed the Mossad to monitor his activities on the computer.
 When the computer material was examined at Mossad headquarters, officials found blueprints and hundreds of pictures of the Kibar facility in various stages of construction, and correspondence.
 One photograph showed North Korean nuclear official Chon Chibu meeting with Ibrahim Othman, Syria's atomic energy agency director.
 Though the Mossad had originally planned to kill the official in London, it was decided to spare his life following the discovery.
 Israeli Prime Minister Ehud Olmert was notified.
 The following month, Olmert formed a three-member panel to report on Syria's nuclear program.
 The CIA was also informed and the American intelligence network joined the quest for more information.
 Six months later, Brigadier-General Yaakov Amidror, one of the panel's members, informed Olmert that Syria was working with North Korea and Iran on a nuclear facility.
 Iran had funneled $1 billion to the project, and planned on using the Kibar facility to replace Iranian facilities if Iran was unable to complete its uranium enrichment program.